SkylineCommunications/dataminer-docs/connector-help/connector_help/Ruckus_Wireless_ZoneDirector.md

 ## About

-The Ruckus Wireless ZoneDirector **SNMP** driver controls and monitors the WLAN controller.
+The Ruckus Wireless ZoneDirector **SNMP** connector controls and monitors the WLAN controller.

 ### Version Info